webqit/oohtml/README.md

 ## An Overview

+### Modular HTML

-**Modular HTML**: The first set of features covers authoring objects with self-contained structure, styling and *scripting*!
+The first set of features covers authoring objects with self-contained structure, styling and *scripting*!
 This simply gets identifiers, style sheets and scripts to serve *at the object level* exactly as they do *at the document (object) level*.

 └ *Namespaced IDs for modelling structure*: